 Tuesday, September 29, 2020

-The Gayatri Mantra occurs in the early section of the Rigveda (Mandala 3.62.10); so it must have been composed between 900 B.C. and 1200 B.C.
-This means that the hymn is more than 3000 years old, but it’s revered by the Hindus as a pious way of starting and ending their day—millions of people recite it at sunrise and sunset; they are convinced that this hymn represents the essence of the Vedas.
-It’s not clear why the Gayatri Mantra continues to be so popular; this is the only hymn in the world whose recitation has been widespread for more than 3000 years:
+The Gayatri Mantra occurs in the early section of the Rigveda (Mandala 3.62.10).
+So it must have been composed between 900 B.C. and 1200 B.C.
+This means that the hymn is more than 3000 years old.
+Millions of people recite the Gayatri Mantra at sunrise and sunset.
+They are convinced that this hymn represents the essence of the Vedas.
+It is not clear why the Gayatri Mantra continues to be so popular.
+This is the only hymn whose recitation has been widespread for more than 3000 years:

 ॐ भूर् भुवः स्वः ।